 Comprehensive estate planning is vital for most individuals, but even more so for business owners.
 If you own a company, and particularly one that you want to remain in your family after you die, a detailed business estate plan is essential for ensuring that your vision for your company is carried out.

-In this blog we will detail three important tools that business owners should utilize in their estate planning.
-Please keep in mind that estate planning for businesses can be a complex process, so it is essential that you consult with an experienced estate planning lawyer to ensure that your wishes for your company are properly fulfilled after you die.
+In this article we will detail three important estate planning tools that business owners should utilize in their estate planning.
+Please keep in mind that estate planning for business owners can be a complex process, so it is essential that you consult with an experienced estate planning lawyer to ensure that your wishes for your company are properly fulfilled after you die.
 Every situation is unique.
-Please give us a call today to make an estate plan regarding your business.
+Give us a call today to make an estate plan regarding your business.

 For more information on creating a business estate plan, please contact the Law Offices of John Mangan today.